 - April 15th, 2017

 The Travel Grant Application can be found online at our Travel Grant Application page.
-Please fill out the student form, in addition to submitting a letter of recommendation from your advisor or other faculty member.
 There are a number of guidelines to consider when filling out the form:

 - The applying student must be a main campus enrolled, matriculated graduate student at SU, both at the time of submitting an application, and at the time of travel.

 - Students must be applying for funding toward attendance at an academic or professional conference, case competition, workshop, or other similar event.